How To Build a Diagonal Drawer Organizer

 - Measure the inside of the drawer: Measure the width and length of your drawer.
-I recommend subtracting a little less than 1/4 inch from each measurement to give yourself some wiggle room.
+We recommend subtracting a little less than 1/4 inch from each measurement to give yourself some wiggle room.
 Measure twice!

-- Cut the pieces for the organizer frame: Mark where you'll need to trim the pieces for the frame and then use your saw to cut them down to size.
-You can use the miter box if you need help cutting a straight line.
+- Cut the pieces for the organizer frame: Mark where you’ll need to trim the pieces for the frame and then use your saw to cut them down to size.
+You can use a miter box if you need help cutting a straight line.

 - Glue the frame together: Using wood glue, assemble the frame so that the pieces are at 90-degree angles.
 Set the frame aside to dry.
 Tip: Putting down some newspaper or kraft paper on your workspace isn’t a terrible idea.

 - Plan out your utensils: In the drawer, group utensils by size (length-wise) or put like with like.
 Using these groupings, figure out where you’d like your diagonal dividers to go.
 There’s no wrong answer here.

 - Measure and mark your diagonal pieces: Now that you know how many dividers you want and where they should go, measure the distance for them on your frame and mark the pieces where you need to cut.

 - Cut the diagonal pieces: Using the saw and miter box, cut each of your pieces to size.
 Note: You need the miter box because you need the pieces to be cut at a 45-degree angle.
 This way, the pieces will sit flat against the frame once they’re in place.

 - Glue the dividers into place: Place your diagonal pieces in position to make sure everything fits as planned.
 You may need to trim or sand them.
 If they’re good, glue the pieces into place and set the whole thing aside to dry.

 - Line the drawer: Cut a piece of drawer liner to size and place it on the bottom of your empty drawer.